Irdest developer manual

 Currently only one (work in progress) shim exists: irdest-proxy.
 This layer aims to create interoperability layers between existing IP networks and an Irdest/ Ratman network.

-In future many different shims could exist, tunneling Tor traffic through Irdest, or providing apps on mobile devices to take advantage of the "VPN" functionality of the OS.
+Different shims can exist, tunnelling Tor traffic through Irdest, or providing apps on mobile devices to take advantage of the "VPN" functionality of the OS.

 In the OSI model this maps to layer 5.
 This is because in Ratman a connection is stateless, and thus no real session state exists.
 This shim introduces the concept of sessions for the benefit of existing applications that rely on them.